White Zimbabweans: Decline

-In November 1965, in order to avoid the introduction of black majority rule (commonly referred to at the time as the Wind of Change), the Government of what was then the self-governing colony of Southern Rhodesia issued the Unilateral Declaration of Independence (UDI), upon which the country became the de facto independent – albeit unrecognised — state of Rhodesia.
+In November 1965, in order to avoid the introduction of Black majority rule (commonly referred to at the time as the Wind of Change), the Government of what was then the self-governing colony of Southern Rhodesia issued the Unilateral Declaration of Independence (UDI), upon which the country became the de facto independent – albeit unrecognised — state of Rhodesia.

-As was the case in most European colonies, white immigrants took a privileged position in all areas of society.
-Extensive areas of prime farmland were owned by whites.
-Senior positions in the public services were reserved for whites, and whites working in manual occupations enjoyed legal protection against job competition from black Africans.
+As was the case in most European colonies, White settlers took a privileged position in all areas of society.
+Extensive areas of prime farmland were owned by Whites.
+Senior positions in the public services were reserved for Whites, and Whites working in manual occupations enjoyed legal protection against job competition from Black Africans.
 As time passed, this situation became increasingly unwelcome to the majority ethnic groups within the country and also to wide sections of international opinion, leading to the Rhodesian Bush War and eventually the Lancaster House Agreement in 1979.

-After the country's reconstitution as the Republic of Zimbabwe in 1980, whites had to adjust to being an ethnic minority in a country with a black majority government.
-Although a significant number of whites remained, many white people emigrated in the early-1980s, both in fear for their lives and an uncertain future.
-Political unrest and the seizure of many white-owned commercial farms resulted in a further exodus of whites commencing in 1999.
-The 2002 census recorded 46,743 white people living in Zimbabwe.
+After the country's reconstitution as the Republic of Zimbabwe in 1980, White Zimbabweans had to adjust to being an ethnic minority in a country with a Black majority government.
+Although a significant number of White Zimbabweans remained, many of them emigrated in the early-1980s, both in fear for their lives and an uncertain future.
+Political unrest and the seizure of many white-owned commercial farms resulted in a further exodus of White Zimbabweans commencing in 1999.
+The 2002 census recorded 46,743 White Zimbabweans living in Zimbabwe.
 More than 10,000 were elderly and fewer than 9,000 were under the age of 15.

-At the time of Zimbabwean independence in 1980, it was estimated that around 38% of white Zimbabweans were UK-born, with slightly fewer born in what was once Rhodesia, and around 20% from elsewhere in Africa.
-The white population of that era contained a large transient element, and many white people might better be considered foreign expatriates than settlers.
-Between 1960 and 1979, white emigration to Rhodesia was around 180,000, while white emigration overseas was 202,000 (with an average white population of around 240,000).
+At the time of Zimbabwean independence in 1980, it was estimated that around 38% of White Zimbabweans were UK-born, with slightly fewer born in Rhodesia, and around 20% from elsewhere in Africa.
+The White population of that era contained a large transient element, and many White people might better be considered foreign migrants than settlers.
+Between 1960 and 1979, White emigration to Rhodesia was around 180,000, while white emigration overseas was 202,000 (with an average White population of around 240,000).
+White emigration accelerated as independence approached.
+In October 1978 the net White emigration of 1,582 was the highest recorded number of departures since Rhodesia declared its UDI in 1965.
+According to official government statistics, 1,834 Whites emigrated and 252 White immigrants arrived.
+In the first nine months of 1978, 11,241 Whites emigrated.
+In an attempt to stem emigration, the Rhodesian government allowed each departing family to only take up to $1,400 out of the country.